DoHITB/BigInteger.c/README.md

  * v2.1 (Release)
    * Bugfix on "division" function
  * v2.2 (Release)
    * Bugfix on "validateBI" function.
 Avoid "t" data leackage.
-Now BI works on 2MB memory.
+ * v2.3 (Release)
+   * Naming change on "pow" function.
+Now it's called "bipow" to avoid internal errors.

 ## How To Configure it?